\n\n

 Pull-Ups That Actually Hold Heavy Overnight Wetting: What Parents Discover After DryNites

-DryNites are most parents’ first port of call — and for lighter overnight wetting in younger children, they often do the job.
-But there’s a well-worn path that many families follow: DryNites work for a while, then they stop being enough.
-The wetting gets heavier, the child gets bigger, or the leaks simply start happening every single night.
+DryNites are many parents’ first choice — and for lighter overnight wetting in younger children, they often do the job.
+However, many families find that DryNites work for a while, then become insufficient as wetting increases.
+The wetting may become heavier, the child grows, or leaks happen nightly.
 If you’re here, you’ve probably already reached that point.
-This guide covers what parents typically discover after DryNites, and which pull-ups for heavy overnight wetting are worth trying next.
+This guide explains what parents typically discover after DryNites and which pull-ups for heavy overnight wetting are worth trying next.

 Why DryNites Stop Working for Heavy Wetters

-DryNites are a solid product for moderate wetting.
-They’re widely available, discreet, and reasonably absorbent.
-The problem is that they were designed with a broad age range and average output in mind — not for children who void a large proportion of their bladder capacity overnight, or who sleep heavily and wet multiple times.
+DryNites are suitable for moderate wetting.
+They are widely available, discreet, and reasonably absorbent.
+However, they are designed with a broad age range and average output in mind — not for children who void large bladder volumes overnight or who sleep heavily and wet multiple times.

-When a child is a heavy wetter, the core becomes saturated before morning.
-Once the absorbent material is full, liquid has nowhere to go except out through the leg cuffs or waistband — which is exactly the leak pattern most parents report.
-Sizing up doesn’t always help because larger sizes don’t always mean proportionally more absorbency.
+In heavy wetters, the core can become saturated before morning.
+Once full, liquid may leak out through the leg cuffs or waistband — a common leak pattern reported by parents.
+Sizing up doesn’t always help, as larger sizes don’t necessarily mean more absorbency.

-There’s also a positional issue.
-DryNites, like most pull-ups, were developed with upright, daytime use in mind.
-The absorbent core placement and the behaviour of the leg cuffs change significantly when a child is lying down for eight hours.
-This is explored in detail in Why Overnight Pull-Ups Leak: The Design Problem That Has Never Been Properly Solved.
+Additionally, DryNites, like most pull-ups, were developed primarily for upright, daytime use.
+The placement of the absorbent core and the behavior of the leg cuffs change significantly when a child is lying down for hours.
+This issue is discussed in detail in Why Overnight Pull-Ups Leak: The Design Problem That Has Never Been Properly Solved.

-Before looking at specific products, it’s worth being clear about what you’re actually asking a pull-up to do when the wetting is heavy:
+Before choosing specific products, it’s important to understand what a pull-up needs to do when wetting is heavy:

-• Hold more volume — a heavier wetter may void 300–500ml or more overnight
+• Hold more volume — a heavy wetter may void 300–500ml or more overnight

-• Distribute liquid away from the point of release — pooling in one area leads to leaks
+• Distribute liquid away from the point of release — pooling leads to leaks

 • Maintain integrity over several hours — the core must not collapse or delaminate when saturated